sphinx-doc/sphinx/doc/latex.rst

      vertically across admonition types on same page in PDF.
 This is only a property of defaults, not a constraint on possible user choices.

+  .. versionchanged:: 8.1.0 Separate defaults for :dudir:`topic`, contents_,
+     and :dudir:`sidebar`.

 - | ``<prefix>_border-top-left-radius``,
   | ``<prefix>_border-top-right-radius``,
   | ``<prefix>_border-bottom-right-radius``,